nd-crane/raite-data-registry-usage-example/README.md

 ```
 #### Creating local DVC configuration file

-Run the following command to establish a DVC project conifugration with 'cvrl_remote' as the remote storage. **This step is not needed if using the RAITE data registry.**
+Run the following command to establish a DVC project conifugration with 'cvrl_remote' as the remote storage.

+**This step is not needed if using the RAITE data registry.**

 ```bash
 dvc remote add -d cvrl_remote ssh://crcfe01.crc.nd.edu:/afs/crc.nd.edu/group/cvrl/archive/data/ND/RAITE
 ```

 Run the following command to set-up a local DVC configuration file.
-Replace '<CRC user>' with your CRC user.
+Replace \<CRC user\> with your CRC user.

 ```bash
 dvc remote modify --local cvrl_remote user <CRC user>